waa/mtx-changer-python/README.md

 I:43:E
 I:44:E
 ```
-- The listall command does not care about the slot, drive device, nor drive index
+- The listall command does not care about the slot, drive device, nor drive index, but they must be present.

 The load and unload commands do not log anything except on error, which will be printed in the joblog by the SD.
 On successful load/unload of a tape from a slot to a drive, the script simply exits with return code 0:
 ```